 Three Steps to Becoming a Psychologist in New York

 Getting a New York license to practice psychology is easier if you follow some simple steps.
 These include completing our education, gaining professional experience, and taking the Examination for Professional Practice in Psychology (EPPP).
-We’ve outlined these steps further here:
+One of the most important steps is earning a doctoral degree in psychology from an accredited school.
+There are many psychology schools in New York offering doctoral degrees as well as bachelor’s and master’s degrees to prepare you for this process.
+We’ve outlined the steps to licensure in further detail here:

 1. Earn a bachelor’s degree and a master’s degree in psychology.

 A bachelor’s degree in psychology or another field is the first step toward become a psychologist.
 You can earn either a Bachelor of Science (BS) or a Bachelor of Arts (BA) in psychology.
 A bachelor’s degree, which amounts to around 120 semester credits, usually takes about four years to complete if you are attending school full time.
 Once your bachelor’s degree is complete, you may need to obtain a master’s degree in psychology or a field related to psychology.
 As with the bachelor’s degree, this may either be a Master of Science (MS) or a Master of Arts (MA).
 The programs at each school will differ, but typically you must obtain 36-54 semester credits for a master’s, which usually takes about two years of full-time study.
 If you obtained your bachelor’s degree in something other than psychology, you may need to take some other courses before you enter the master’s program.
 It is worth noting that many universities offer a combined master’s and doctoral program that allows you to work on both degrees as part of the same program.
 If you choose to go this route, you will not have to apply for a stand-alone master’s program.